Guaranteed Optimal Compositional Explanations for Neurons: Proof of Optimality

 This is clearly greater than $|E^C(L_{\leftarrow})_x| - |E^C(L_{\rightarrow})_x|$ and thus \cref{eq:label_constraint} is satisfied.
 Similarly to the AND operator case, since $|E^C_{min}(L)_x|$ does not overestimate the true value for atomic concepts, and any successive step uses this underestimation to compute $|E_{min}^C(L_{\leftarrow})_x| - |E^C(L_{\rightarrow})_x|$, then \Cref{eq:label_constraint} holds for any label $L \in \mathfrak{L}^n$.

 Thus, for all operators considered in this paper, \textbf{the heuristic never underestimates the true common intersection, and admissibility is satisfied.}

-\paragraph{Aggregated Computation.} The admissibility of the aggregated version follows directly from the observation that the estimation produced by aggregating quantities per label rather than per sample is always larger than the one computed per sample, because it assumes completely disjoint concepts for the OR and AND NOT operators and fully overlapping concepts for the AND operator (i.e., the extreme cases).
+\paragraph{Aggregated Computation.} The admissibility of the aggregated version follows directly from the observation that the estimation produced by aggregating quantities for the numerator is always larger than the one computed per sample, due to the min operator in the computation of $|I_{\max}^C(L)_x|$ for all operators.
+Therefore, because the sample-based computation is an overestimation of the true intersection, the aggregated estimation is also an overestimation.